What Are The Risks Of Social Media Monetization?

 Published: 24 April 2025

-Social media platforms preside over the allocation of tens of billions of dollars every year, without transparency or oversight.
+Social media platforms preside over the allocation of tens of billions of dollars to content creators and publishers every year.

-These monetization decisions can fuel harmful and illegal content and behavior, while also raising brand safety and media and creator viability concerns.
+Their monetization decisions can fuel harmful and illegal content and behavior, as well as raise brand safety and media and creator viability concerns.

 Harmful and Illegal Content and Behavior

-Inadequate monetization decisions can incentivize – and subsidize – harmful and illegal content and behavior.
+Platforms’ monetization decisions can contribute to incentivize – and subsidize – harmful and illegal content and behavior.

-It can also incentivize the use of inauthentic distribution strategies, including the use and development of fake accounts and software automating content sourcing, editing and distribution.
+This can fuel the use of inauthentic distribution strategies, including the development and use of fake accounts as well as software automating content sourcing, editing and distribution.

 Brand Safety

-Failures to adequately moderate monetized content and actors can fuel brand safety concerns.
+Failures to adequately moderate monetized content and actors can also fuel brand safety concerns.

 Advertisers can see their brand damaged through association with harmful content and publishers.